pbougie/mac-dev-env/source/memcached.html.md

 ### Using the Memcached Telnet Interface

-You can connect to the Memcached daemon with [Telnet](http://en.wikipedia.org/wiki/Telnet).
+You can connect to the Memcached server with [Telnet](http://en.wikipedia.org/wiki/Telnet).

 	telnet localhost 11211